-Citizens should consult a Judge Advocate General officer or legal counsel before changing legal residence, because there are usually other factors that should be considered besides voting.
+Individuals should consult a legal assistance officer if they are not sure of their voting residence, because there are usually other factors that should be considered besides voting.

-Helping citizens to complete the Federal Post Card Application (FPCA)
+Helping individuals complete the Federal Post Card Application (FPCA)

-The FPCA can be used by Uniformed Service members, their qualified family members and overseas citizens to simultaneously register to vote and request an absentee ballot.
-As a VAO, you should help citizens correctly complete their FPCAs if requested.
-Local election officials determine the citizen's eligibility to vote based on information provided on this application.
-Citizens should include all contact information (email, telephone, fax and/or mailing address) on their FPCA and submit it early enough for election officials to contact them if there are problems processing the application.
+The FPCA can be used by Uniformed Service members, their eligible family members and overseas citizens to simultaneously register to vote and request an absentee ballot.
+As a VAO, you should help individuals correctly complete their FPCAs.
+Election officials determine the voter's eligibility to vote based on information provided in this application.
+Individuals should include all contact information on their FPCA and submit it early enough for election officials to contact them if they need additional information to process the form.

 - Signature and date